 New tattoos are crisp, vibrant, and exciting to look at.
 But if you head out into the sun too quickly after getting your new ink, you can end up ruining the beauty of the design.
 Even a hidden tattoo is susceptible to sun damage, so it’s essential to do your research on how best to care for your fresh tattoo.
 Too much sun exposure can cause fading, scarring, or color spreading, especially in the first few months after getting ink.
 Thankfully, protecting your tattoo is as easy as prevention and preservation.
 Ahead, a dermatologist and two tattoo artists share their best tips for protecting both new and old tattoos from the sun.

 Meet the Expert

 - Marnie Nussbaum, MD, FAAD is a board-certified, award-winning dermatologist specializing in cosmetic and medical dermatology at Marnie Nussbaum Dermatology & Aesthetics in New York City.

 - Dan Hunter is a professional tattoo artist with over 10 years of experience in tattoo artistry, education, and instruction.
 He's also the owner, head writer, and chief editor of AuthorityTattoo.com.

 - Max Brown is the cofounder of and resident tattoo artist at Brown Brothers Tattoo in Chicago.
-There, he specializes in symbolic animal tattoo artistry, including dragons, panthers, snakes, hawks, eagles, and wolves.
+He specializes in symbolic animal tattoo artistry, including dragons, panthers, snakes, hawks, eagles, and wolves.

 How the Sun Damages Your Tattoos

 UV rays from the sun will fade your tattoos if exposed to a lot of direct sunlight.
 When you leave your ink out in the sun, those UV rays are absorbed and essentially break up the pigment in your design.
 Tattoos themselves are actually under two layers of skin, with the top acting as a filter between the pigment and the sun.
-However, the darker skin gets from sun exposure, the more colors will fade — regardless of how dark they started out.
+However, the darker skin gets from sun exposure, the more colors will fade—regardless of how dark they started.